nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 ### 2.2.
 Tasks
 #### 2.2.1.
 Add task
-You may add a task using the `add-task` command.
+Suppose a particular module has assigned you a task to be completed.
+You can keep track of it by adding it to Plannit using the `add-task` command.

 <div markdown="span" class="alert alert-info">:information_source:
 **Note:**<br/>